Akbarsafari00/Hania.NetCore.Mongo/Readme.md

 Mongo Helper Library, which simply supports Repository Pattern in .Net Core 3.1 or above

+This library is based on Mongo.Driver and is an upgrade of this library.

+Features:
+- Automatically configure the database just using the mongo section in appsettings.json
+- Configure the collection using the Collection attribute on document classes
+- Automatic injection of Repositories (identify repositories from assembly and add to Net Core IOC)
+- MongoCrudController <Document> dedicated controller to build a controller for crud operations on documents

 ### Where can I get it?

 First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
 Then, install [Hania.NetCore.Mongo](https://www.nuget.org/packages/Hania.NetCore.Mongo/) from the package manager console: